SongoMen/Trader24/README.md

 * Sass
 * Jest

-Using Codacy for refactoring and error fixes.
+Using Codacy for code quality.

 ## Running